-Dorian strengthens to powerful category 5 hurricane as it nears Bahamas
+Dorian menaces Bahamas after becoming catastrophic category 5 hurricane

 Bahamas Prime Minister Hubert Minnis begged residents of Abaco and Grand Bahamas to head for the main island to escape the “devastating, dangerous” storm.

 “I want you to remember: homes, houses, structures can be replaced.
-Lives cannot be replaced,” he told a news conference on Saturday, adding that 73,000 people and 21,000 homes were at risk to storm surges, which are predicted to reach up to 20 feet (6.1 meters).
+Lives cannot be replaced,” he told a news conference on Saturday, adding that 73,000 people and 21,000 homes were at risk from storm surges, which are predicted to reach up to 20 feet (6.1 meters).

-The Miami-based National Hurricane Center (NHC) said Dorian had maximum sustained winds of 160 miles per hour (260 km per hour) early on Sunday and was about 35 miles (55 km) east of Abaco.
+The U.S. National Hurricane Center (NHC) said Dorian had maximum sustained winds of 175 miles per hour (280 km per hour) early on Sunday and was about 25 miles (40 km) off of Abaco.
+Wind gusts were recorded at over 200 mph (322 kph).

-After churning over the Bahamas, it is expected to veer northwest toward Florida, with the NHC raising its alert on Sunday for parts of the state’s east coast to a tropical storm warning.
+After churning over the Bahamas, it is expected to veer northwest toward Florida, with the Miami-based NHC raising its alert on Sunday for parts of the state’s east coast to a tropical storm warning.

-While not expected to strike Florida, the NHC said “a Florida landfall is still a distinct possibility.”
+While not expected to strike Florida, the NHC cautioned residents to remain on alert and said “a Florida landfall is still a distinct possibility.”

-Communities further north in Georgia and South Carolina raised alert levels on Saturday, with residents filling sandbags as authorities tested infrastructure and hurricane drills. [nL2N25R052]
+Communities further north in Georgia and South Carolina raised alert levels on Saturday, with residents filling sandbags as authorities tested infrastructure and hurricane drills.

-Despite Dorian appearing to spare the United States a direct impact, the NHC warned the Category 5 storm on the five-step Saffir-Simpson Wind Scale would lash millions from Florida to the Carolinas with strong winds and punishing surf.
+While Dorian could spare the United States a direct impact, the NHC warned the Category 5 storm on the five-step Saffir-Simpson Wind Scale would lash millions from Florida to the Carolinas with strong winds and punishing surf.

+“This has been a slow-moving storm,” Peter Gaynor, acting Federal Emergency Management Agency (FEMA) administrator, told CNN, adding the hurricane was expected to stall off of West Palm Beach, Florida, on Monday and linger along the U.S. coast until Friday.
+“This is a serious storm.
+You can’t take your eye off it.
+You have to make preparations now.”

 Most tourists who planned to leave the Bahamas got out before the main airport closed on Friday night.